add to your mixes or drink as tea

 It is actually the lichen that lives on the rocks that gets you off.

-Also in store for Tea drinkers - 1gms rocks enough for 2-3 of cups
+Tea drinkers - 1gms rocks enough for 2-3 of cups

 You take a few stones, boil them in a pot of water, strain it all through a colander, and drink it down like tea.
 Some people add ginger and honey, but it supposedly has a nice taste undiluted.
 It’s very earthy.